Total £0.00

 Grooming

 If your guinea pig is a long-haired breed, groom daily to keep the coat in good condition.
-However, every breed likes some grooming and it helps to strengthen the bond of friendship between you and your pets.Safe Handling
+However, every breed likes some grooming and it helps to strengthen the bond of friendship between you and your pets.

 It’s easy to startle your guinea pigs when you approach them, so it’s best to crouch down and talk softly as you get nearer.
 Let your pets come to you – offer your hand to sniff, maybe offer a treat, then gently place your hand across their shoulder with the thumb tucked between the front legs on one side.
 You should then be able to slowly lift your guinea pigs and support their weight by putting your other hand under their bottom.
-You should then hold your pets on your lap or, if you’re standing, close to your chest.Exercise & Play
+You should then hold your pets on your lap or, if you’re standing, close to your chest.

 Guinea pigs like to play, so make sure there are plenty of toys for them.
 Play makes them exercise, which is good for their physical health, keeping them happy and healthy.
 Guinea pigs are natural foragers, so hide some food so your pets can enjoy looking for it.
-In addition to providing nutrition, foraging mimics their natural behaviour, keeps them occupied and prevents boredom.
+In addition to providing nutrition, foraging mimics their natural behavior, keeps them occupied and prevents boredom.